sarahfso/sarahfso/README.md

 I'm 22 yo and I'm doing my bachelor's degree in computer science.

+Most of the projects here are practices from my classes, nothing too complex or pretty, I will try to put more elaborate projects soon.

 <!--
 **sarahfso/sarahfso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.